ikus060/minarca/doc/configuration.md

 ## Environment variables

 In addition to configuration files, you may pass environment variables.
-The options name must be uppercase and prefixed with `MINARCA_`.
-As an example, if you want to change the port used to listen for HTTP request for 8081, you must define `server-port` option as follow.
+The option's name must be uppercase and prefixed with `MINARCA_`.
+As an example, if you want to change the port used to listen for HTTP request for 8081, you must define `server-port` option as follows.

    MINARCA_SERVER_PORT=8081